-In this, the user is verified against all of his/her creditworthiness making sure that they are not a part of any money laundering fraud or in any prohibited lists or engaged with any terrorist-financing organization.
-When a bank acquires a customer, they take over all the financial responsibilities of the customer including all the threats and risks possessed. e KYC EPFO, Aadhar eKYC, PF eKYC, etc are a few verification steps in digital KYC process.
+In this, the user undergoes verification checks against all of his/her creditworthiness making sure that they are not a part of any money laundering fraud or in any prohibited lists or engaged with any terrorist-financing organization.
+When a bank acquires a customer, they take over all the financial responsibilities of the customer including all the threats and risks possessed. e KYC EPFO, Aadhar eKYC, PF eKYC, etc are a few verification steps in the digital KYC process.

 Why enhanced due diligence (EDD)?

 Even though due diligence performs all kinds of checks the most common being aadhar eKYC, it falls susceptible to identity theft.
-To surmount this issue, enhanced due diligence (EDD) was introduced in the client onboarding solution.
-This provides an even higher level of scrutiny that due diligence could have provided.
-It runs an identity check on the customer along with other checks such as risk, address etc. This rules out the possibility of identity theft and decreases the risk factor before initiating the customer onboarding process.
+The introduction of enhanced due diligence (EDD) in the client onboarding solution helped to surmount this issue.
+This provides an even higher level of scrutiny than due diligence could have provided.
+It runs an identity check on the customer along with other checks such as risk, address etc. It also rules out the possibility of identity theft and decreases the risk factor before initiating the customer onboarding process.

-EDD is aimed at customers with high net worth and who take part in huge financial transactions on a daily basis.
+EDD aims at customers with high net worth and who take part in huge financial transactions on a daily basis.
 It provides detailed documentation and also separates the customers into different categories for investigating them differently.
-It takes into account the solutions provided by the eKYC service providers.
+EDD also takes into account the solutions provided by the eKYC service providers.
 It ensures utmost care while investigating political people and people of high social status.
 The eKYC solution helps to deal with the threats possessed by these people as compared to the common people.